CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/Hub_package.md

 ![Template Source Input and Output Properties - Error Columns](img/hub_source_error_columns.png)

 ##### Lookup
-The lookup is used to ignore records that already exist
+The lookup is used to ignore records that already exist.

 ###### General
-Redirect missing records to no match output
+Redirect missing records to no match output.
 ![Lookup General](img/hub_lookup_general.png)

 ###### Connection
-Set the input to the template hub table
+Set the input to the template Hub table.
 ![Lookup Connection](img/hub_lookup_connection.png)

 ###### Columns
-Map KeyAttribute_name for the lookup
+Map KeyAttribute_name for the lookup.
 ![Lookup Connection](img/hub_lookup_columns.png)

 ###### Input and Output Properties - Lookup Input - Input Columns
-Using advanced editor to set a section annotation in the input column KeyAttribute_name
+Using advanced editor to set a section annotation in the input column KeyAttribute_name.
 ![Input columns](img/hub_lookup_advanced_inputoutput.png)

 ##### Derived column
-The derived colum transformation does not need any specific configuration for Crossgenerate.
+The derived colum transformation does not need any specific configuration for CrossGenerate.

 ##### Destination
 ###### Connection Manager
-The destination needs to be set to the template hub table
+The destination needs to be set to the template Hub table
 ![Destination connection manager](img/hub_destination_connection.png)

 ###### Mappings